 In place of or in addition to email, hold a monthly meeting.
-Has information about everything discussed been posted on the internal documentation website and point people back to it?
-These steps ensure that everyone receives the data and has access to it on-demand.
+Has information about everything discussed been posted on the internal documentation website and pointed people back to it?
+These steps ensure that everyone receives the data and has access to it on demand.
 Make yourself available to marketing teams.

-Hold weekly office hours via Skype or in person or create an e-mail address for questions related to governance.
+Hold weekly office hours via Skype or in person or create an e-mail address for governance-related questions.
 It is an excellent way to monitor concerns and determine if changes should be considered.
 A transparent auditing process, clearly communicated, becomes a positive reinforcement.

 Have a question?

 The ADA prohibits any private businesses that provide goods or services to the public, referred to as “public accommodations,” from discriminating against those with disabilities.
 Federal courts have ruled that the ADA includes websites in the definition of public accommodation.
 As such, websites must offer auxiliary aids and services to low-vision, hearing-impaired, and physically disabled persons, in the same way a business facility must offer wheelchair ramps, braille signage, and sign language interpreters, among other forms of assistance.

 All websites must be properly coded for use by electronic screen readers that read aloud to sight-impaired users the visual elements of a webpage.
 Additionally, all live and pre-recorded audio content must have synchronous captioning for hearing-impaired users.

 Websites must accommodate hundreds of keyboard combinations, such as Ctrl + P to print, that people with disabilities depend on to navigate the Internet.